jb-diplom/Big-Data/README.md

 ## Usage

-The central element to access the funtionality of the project work is by loading the RSSNewsIdentification.ipynb: Jupyter Notebook.
+The central element to access the funtionality of the project work is by loading the [RSSNewsIdentification.ipynb](./RSSNewsIdentification.ipynb) Jupyter Notebook.
-Virtually all of the useful configurative settings can be specified or modified in the run parameters, which are held in an editable Python dictionary near the beginning of the notebook.
-The parameters are documented as comments in the code (see below).
+Virtually all of the useful configurative settings can be specified or modified in the run parameters, which are held in an editable Python dictionary in a cell near the beginning of the notebook.
+Plausibel parameters are documented as comments in the code (see below).

-Some

 ### The Run Parameters
 ```